Ostap Dashkevych: Biography

 Ostap Dashkevych of Orthodox Christian religion, he was presumably a descendant of Rurikid and Gengisid from Ovruch.
 Dashkevych also became known as a founder of Zaporizhian Host.
 He donated his lands near Kyiv to the Church of Resurrection of Christ at Podil in Kyiv.
 His estate eventually transformed into the village of Voskresenska Slobidka and later gave a name to the Voskresenka neighborhood which is now a part of modern Kyiv on the left bank of Dnieper.

-Dashkevych was considered the highest authority in Lithuania on the Tatar question.
-His campaigns sometimes took him as far as Crimea.
-However, in 1515 and 1521, while in alliance with the Tatars, he organized campaigns against the Grand Duchy to assist Lithuania.
-For some of his wars see Crimean-Nogai Raids, years 1515-1531.

 He took part in the 1507 uprising of Michael Glinski against King Zygmunt I the Old.
 In 1514, he became the starosta of both Kaniv and Cherkasy.

 Dashkevych was an effective leader.
 He took a major role in not only organizing Cossack forces to defend Ukraine but also in organizing offensive campaigns against the Turks and Tatars.
 In Piotrków in 1533, he gave his plan to the Sejm, recommending that the government of the Polish–Lithuanian Commonwealth organize the Cossacks as a standing military force for the defense of Ukraine, which at the time made up the southern border of the Commonwealth.
 His plan was approved, but the Commonwealth provided no assistance.

-Impact

-Ostap Dashkevych made a great impact on the organization of the Ukrainian Cossack Army and the Ukrainian State.
-He is a prominent descendant of prince Rurik and Genghis Khan of the Mongol Empire, one of the first cossack otamans, which organized different troops of people of Ukraine of that time who identified as cossacks, into one military and political force, making it possible to defend the lives, freedoms, and rights of native people of Ukraine, who mostly were of Orthodox Christian faith and Ukrainian language, and therefore oppressed by the governments and military forces of surrounding countries.